 Common Ground Education Program

 In 2016, Conservation Nebraska started the Common Ground Program, which educates Nebraskans across the state about conservation issues facing their communities and provides them with the tools they need to improve their local environment.
-Through locally led education efforts and community engagement, the Common Ground Program works with Nebraskans to address local conservation concerns.
+Through locally-led education efforts and community engagement, the Common Ground Program works with Nebraskans to address local conservation concerns.

 Conservation Nebraska was awarded an AmeriCorps grant in September 2017 to expand its Common Ground Program.
-We hired ten AmeriCorps members, who serve as community organizers.
+We hired ten AmeriCorps members, who served as community organizers.
 Through the utilization of AmeriCorps members, Conservation Nebraska took Common Ground state-wide, expanding our geographic reach from 5 to 25 communities, and involving 2,304 people in 192 conservation focused educational programs in the 2017-2018 program year.

 Conservation Nebraska is serving in the following communities: Lincoln, Beatrice, Nebraska City, Seward, Crete, Omaha, Wayne, South Sioux City, Fremont, Norfolk, Columbus, Kearney, Grand Island, York, Hastings, Aurora, Holdrege, North Platte, Ogallala, McCook, Lexington, Scottsbluff, Gering, Alliance, and Bridgeport.